traefik/traefik/docs/content/middlewares/ratelimit.md

 To Control the Number of Requests Going to a Service {: .subtitle }

-The RateLimit middleware ensures that services will receive a _fair_ number of requests, and allows you define what is fair.
+The RateLimit middleware ensures that services will receive a _fair_ number of requests, and allows one to define what fair is.

 ## Configuration Example